Tools & Resources

 (a) Screening.

 (1) In collaboration with each child’s parent and with parental consent, a program must complete or obtain a current developmental screening to identify concerns regarding a child’s developmental, behavioral, motor, language, social, cognitive, and emotional skills within 45 calendar days of when the child first attends the program or, for the home-based program option, receives a home visit.
-A program that operates for 90 days or less must complete or obtain a current developmental screening with 30 calendar days of when the child first attends the program.
+A program that operates for 90 days or less must complete or obtain a current developmental screening within 30 calendar days of when the child first attends the program.

 (2) A program must use one or more research-based developmental standardized screening tools to complete the screening.
 A program must use as part of the screening additional information from family members, teachers, and relevant staff familiar with the child’s typical behavior.